 What you do to your skin before you use makeup is just as important as the makeup you use and there are some great natural options for skin care.

-For deeper cleansing and moisturizing, I’ve also use the oil cleansing method, which leaves skin very soft and smooth by using natural oils to balance the skin.
+I absolutely love the oil cleansing method, which leaves skin very soft and smooth by using natural oils to balance the skin.
 I typically use the oil cleansing method at night and wash my face with raw honey if needed in the morning.
 You can also use a natural sugar scrub (equal parts sugar and natural oil) or natural microdermabrasion (baking soda) to make skin look younger.

 With proper skin care, the skin will be naturally healthy and you won’t even need to wear makeup most of the time.
 Most days, I skip the makeup altogether, but when I do wear it, these are the recipes I use:

-I start with a base of arrowroot powder (can also use cornstarch, but arrowroot works better) and then slowly add in cocoa powder and finely ground cinnamon powder until you get a shade close to your skin tone.
+I start with a base of arrowroot powder and zinc oxide (can also use cornstarch, but arrowroot works better) and then slowly add in cocoa powder and finely ground cinnamon powder until you get a shade close to your skin tone.
 You can then store in a jar or old powder container and use a brush to apply.
 It took me a few tries of mixing to get the color correct for my skin tone, but most days, a quick brush of this is all I need.
 I later discovered that adding gold mica powder gave it an even smoother texture and made skin radiant.

-Commercial Options: If making makeup isn’t your thing but you still want some natural options, there are a few good choices.
-No commercial choice is as natural as the homemade option, but they are a tremendous improvement over any conventional options!
-Dr. Haushcka Translucent Foundation is the most natural liquid foundation I’ve found and my skin reacted well to it.
-I also loved Nvey Eco Liquid Foundation.
-I’ve also used Nvey Creme Foundation which is thicker and is mainly great as a concealer or under-eye cover.
+Pre-made Options: If making makeup isn’t your thing but you still want some natural options, there are a few good choices.
+No commercial choice is as natural as the homemade options, but they are a tremendous improvement over any conventional options!
+Jane Iredale is the best brand I’ve found and they offer some great options for mineral powder, liquid foundation, pressed powder and more.

 Natural Eye Liner and Shadow